craigrshenton/craigrshenton.github.io/_posts/2016-11-15-data-smarts-9.md

     Score: 0.836360280546

 The F1 score is a measure of a test's accuracy, in both precision and recall.
-F1 score reaches its best value at 1 and worst at 0, so the model's score of 0.836 is not bad for a first pass
+F1 score reaches its best value at 1 and worst at 0, so the model's score of 0.836 is not bad for a first pass given how noisy the tweet dataset is

 <!--more-->